 While government programs help, access to the fresh fruits and vegetables that promote healthy living can still be difficult.
 But the good news is that there’s a way for each of us to get our hands dirty and help solve the problem of hunger here in the U.S.

 Here’s how to reduce hunger in your own backyard.

 If you are looking for a grassroots tactic that answers the question of how to reduce hunger, look no further than your own backyard.

-As I look out on our standard .3 acre lot in a suburban subdivision, it seems crazy that this small plot could help tackle such a huge problem.
+As I look out on our quarter-acre lot in suburbia, it seems crazy that this small plot could help tackle such a huge problem.
 But I ran across a really interesting movement called “Plant A Row” that helps us all learn how to reduce hunger and offers us a chance to be part of the solution.

 The premise is simple.
 When you plant your garden each year, plant an extra row and donate the surplus produce to local food banks, soup kitchens and service organizations.

-The Plant A Row website states that American gardeners — people just like you and me — have donated over 20 million pounds of produce this way, providing over 80 million meals in the last 20 years.
-They go on to say, “All of this has been achieved without government subsidy or bureaucratic red tape – just people helping people.”
+American gardeners — people just like you and me — have donated over 20 million pounds of produce this way, providing over 80 million meals in the last 20 years.

 What does the Bible say about how to reduce hunger?